yicheng-gong/master_project/README.md

 ```
 python data_utils.py

-optional arguments:
+optional parameters: --upscale_factor
---upscale_factor      super resolution upscale factor [default value is 2]
 ```
-to generate train and val datasets from DVI2K with given upscale factors(options: 2, 4).
+In this project, upscale_factor is set to 2.

 ## Train Super Resolution Network
 1. Change the path to 'SuperResolution' folder.